HPSCIL/cuFSDAF/README.md

   Once successfully compiled, an executable file, cuFSDAF.exe, is created.

 + For the Linux/Unix operating system (using the CUDA compiler --- nvcc)
-  1. Compile a lib file using the source code of ALGLIB (named "libalglib.a"), and copy it to the directory of your source codes.
-If not, add name of all ".cpp" files of ALGLIB to the command line in step 2 and delete "-lalglib".
+  1. Compile a lib file using the source code of ALGLIB (named "libalglib.a").
+If not, add name of all ".cpp" files of ALGLIB to the command line in step 2 and delete "-lalglib -L /path-of-libalglib".
   2. In a Linux/Unix terminal, type in:
   ```
   - $ cd /the-directory-of-your-source-codes/
-  - $ nvcc -std=c++11 -o cuFSDAF main.cpp FSDAF.cpp kernel.cu -lgdal -lalglib -L /path-of-gdal/lib -I /path-of-gdal/include -I /include-path-of-alglib
+  - $ nvcc -std=c++11 -o cuFSDAF main.cpp FSDAF.cpp kernel.cu -lgdal -L /path-of-gdal/lib -lalglib -L /path-of-libalglib -I /path-of-gdal/include -I /include-path-of-alglib
   ```
   Once successfully compiled, an executable file, cuFSDAF, is created.